 - Rinse off!
 Once you’ve worked the dilute shampoo mixture all over your cat’s body, rinse it off with the spray hose or cup.
 Make sure the water is lukewarm, like the bath, and rinse thoroughly to remove any irritating shampoo residue from your cat’s skin.

 - Gently wash the face.
-Plain water and a washcloth are usually sufficient to

-  gently wipe down your cat’s face.
-If they are extra dirty, you can use an even

-  more diluted solution of shampoo—just take care to avoid the ears and eyes and

-  afterward wipe down with a fresh, clean washcloth wetted with plain water to

-  wipe away any residue.
+Plain water and a washcloth are usually sufficient to gently wipe down your cat’s face.
+If they are extra dirty, you can use an even more diluted solution of shampoo—just take care to avoid the ears and eyes and afterward wipe down with a fresh, clean washcloth wetted with plain water to wipe away any residue.

 - Dry and detangle.
-Now that bathing is done, it’s time to dry off your cat and

-  get them back to what they love.
-Wrap them up in a large towel in a warm place
+Now that bathing is done, it’s time to dry off your cat and get them back to what they love.
+Wrap them up in a large towel in a warm place and gently massage them dry.
+Pet hair dryers can cut drying time substantially, leading to a warmer, happier cat faster.
+The ASPCA also recommends taking a wide-toothed comb and running it through the fur to work out any tangles.

-  and—if they don’t mind the noise from the blow dryer—dry them using the lowest

-  heat setting.
-If the noise bothers them, just gently massage them dry with the

-  towel.
-The ASPCA also recommends taking a wide-toothed comb and running it

-  through the fur to work out any tangles.

 - Reward your cat!
-A bath can be a stressful experience for cats, so it’s

-  important to give lots of praise and a favorite treat afterward.
+A bath can be a stressful experience for cats, so it’s important to give lots of praise and a favorite treat afterward.

 Whether your cat just needs their nails trimmed or the whole spa works, we hope this guide gives you the knowledge and confidence to regularly groom your cat and help them look as good as they feel.